expo/appjs24-workflows-workshop-lessons/companions/05/ios-plugin.md

 // each plugin returns its configuration in case it changes, for the sake of the next plugin in the chain return config;
 ```

+**Try it.** Run `npx expo prebuild --clean --platform ios`.
+Does it apply the configuration correctly?
+Can you run it and see the widget with `npx expo run:ios`?